Signal-K/manuscript/content/Projects/Star Sailors Frontend/V2 Routes Tasks.md

 * Bento box -> your planet, your vehicle, citizen module, mission list, inventory
 * Possibly we could have an option to toggle the bentogrid component, or highlight the missions.
 Determining if this is a feasible compromise and when/how to execute/introduce this will be a decision for Rhys
 * Another big error -> too many components on the page causes the scroll to go past background/cover image.
+* Or could your "home page" just be an interactable home base with a menu?
+So essentially take `/planets/{[your]id}` and move that to index route?

 # Collecting resources
 * Same structure as with the old crypto game from 2022 -> just send a rover there and have it eat up supplies?
 Create a function that will determine how long the rover has been "mining", then click "end", microservice calculates rewards
 * I was thinking that we could possibly have a very stripped back control panel for mobile, maybe even only one function, but then I remembered that it will be a mobile-first (or in theory, anyway, at minimum it will need feature parity between desktop and mobile) deliverable and thus we can't lock features out of the mobile inference.

+# Classifications
+* I think we should move everything into a single `classifications` table, have a single table for everything that is going to be catalogued, and then differentiate between them in the same way we have a single table for every item type.
+I will review this with Dave.